KennyProgrammer/Force/.github/bugs/Force-Bugs.md

 	  (S) - Scene/Scripting/Project,
 	  (M) - Assets

+(A/S) #0146: Bug with crashing Mono sometimes when reload assemblies.
+Most cases happens after reopen or open new project.
+(A/S) #0145: Bug that sometimes when settings is resoring or/and reopen project and build not with Debug but Release, or someting like that pEvents and pScriptClass becomes NULLPTR.
+(F/E) #0144: Fixed crash with resizing Inspector and Assets Browser when below min clip rect size.
+(F/S) #0143: Fixed bug that script project generates uncurrect Editor paths for Premake5.
+(F/E) #0142: Fixed bug when script engine is building we cannot close/open project/scene.
+(F/A) #0141: Audio clip was not currect loaded, if .ext asset file is missing.
+(A/P) #0140B: Physics system uncurrect plays when click or press on non-client area on Win32 window.
+But works perfecly with move/resize.
+(F/W) #0140: Fixed very old bug since 0.1.21, to not redraw content with any GraphicsAPI on Win32 client area when move/resize messages as sended.
+(F/P) #0139: Fix bug that DestroyRigidbody2D not say colliders components that fixture was destoryed by body and not set to NULL.
+(F/S) #0138: Fix Edit name and tag in runtime not affect on instance of object in script.
+(F/E) #0137: Fix uncurrent rendering CSharpScriptComponent normaly and with different order.
+(F/E) #0136: Fix bug with uncurrect closing component list and tag manager.
+(F/S) #0135: Fix bug with deleting objects at runtime, was duplicate deletion in monoGameObjects.
+(F/E) #0134: Fix bug when close project in fullscreen mode, it already show startup page, but preload the open last saved project.
+(F/E) #0133: Fix bug when reloading application is not reset the static Inspector DrawComponentOrder.
+(F/E) #0132: Bug when object has the same ENTTID not UUID in explorer, incurrect selected flag.
+(F/E) #0131: Fixed bug during opening project assets imports after that load startup scene, or asset scene, because scene is asset and requre to loaded before.
 (F/E) #0130: Fixed completly the drag drop API for Browser and behaviour of DrawThumbnail.
 It includes small & critical bugs that happens when dragging asset/item.
 (F/E) #0129: Fixed start dragging.
 Add delta to resolution of 5px to start drag in Browser.
 (F/E) #0128: Fixed bug to not allow go back on SubBarPanel if directory tree has identical folders.